antonlogvinenko/jacket/README.md

 jacket
 ===

-Jacket, JVM Racket, implementation of scheme on JVM.
+Jacket, JVM Racket, implementation of Scheme on JVM.